Seinfeld: The Seinfeld "curse"

 Louis-Dreyfus, Alexander, and Richards have all tried to launch new sitcoms as title-role characters.
 Almost every show was canceled quickly, usually within the first season.
 This gave rise to the term Seinfeld curse: the failure of a sitcom starring one of the three, despite the conventional wisdom that each person's Seinfeld popularity should almost guarantee a strong, built-in audience for the actor's new show.
-Shows specifically cited regarding the Seinfeld curse are Julia Louis-Dreyfus's Watching Ellie, Jason Alexander's Bob Patterson and Listen Up!, and Michael Richards' The Michael Richards Show.
+Shows specifically cited regarding the Seinfeld curse are Julia Louis-Dreyfus's Watching Ellie, Jason Alexander's Bob Patterson and Listen Up, and Michael Richards's The Michael Richards Show.
 This phenomenon was mentioned throughout the second season of Larry David's HBO program Curb Your Enthusiasm, which aired in 2001.
 In real life, David has repeatedly dismissed the idea of a curse, saying, "It's so completely idiotic.
 It's very hard to have a successful sitcom."

 The success of Louis-Dreyfus in the 2006–2010 CBS sitcom The New Adventures of Old Christine, which included winning the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series in 2006, led many to believe that she had broken the curse.
 In her acceptance speech, Louis-Dreyfus held up her award and exclaimed, "I'm not somebody who really believes in curses, but curse this, baby!"
 The show produced enough episodes to air in reruns in syndication for several years, something the other shows did not achieve.
 The Saturday Night Live episode hosted by Louis-Dreyfus made references to the curse.
-Nevertheless, the series ratings declined soon after and it was cancelled after the fifth season.
+Nevertheless, the series' ratings declined soon after, and it was canceled after the fifth season.
 She went on to win six further Emmys (for Lead Actress in a Comedy Series) for her acclaimed performance as Vice President Selina Meyer in the HBO comedy series Veep.
-After Veep ended, Louis-Dreyfus officially joined the Marvel Cinematic Universe in 2021 as Valentina Allegra de Fontaine.